GaryOcean428/Burt/README.md

 3. **Set up environment variables:**
    - Copy the `example.env` file to `.env`:

      ```bash
      cp example.env .env
      ```

    - Edit the `.env` file with your preferred text editor and add your API keys.

 4. **Run Agent Zero:**

    ```bash
    python main.py
    ```

-### Additional Setup Steps:
+### Additional Setup Steps

 1. **Required API keys:**
-   - At the moment, the only recommended API key is for https://www.perplexity.ai/ API.
+   - At the moment, the only recommended API key is for <https://www.perplexity.ai/> API.
 Perplexity is used as a convenient web search tool and has not yet been replaced by an open-source alternative.
 If you do not have an API key for Perplexity, leave it empty in the .env file and Perplexity will not be used.
    - Chat models and embedding models can be executed locally via Ollama and HuggingFace or via API as well.

 2. **Choose your chat, utility and embeddings model:**